holidayextras/partner-api-docs/site/hxapi/flightUpdate.md

     "partner_booking_ref": "AB124",
     "status": "ERR",
     "message": "booking not found"
+  },
+  {
+    "partner_booking_ref": "AB125",
+    "status": "ERR",
+    "message": "incorrect email address"
   }
 ]
 ```

-The example above shows two bookings that have been processed, the first update has succeeded, but the second has failed.
+The example above shows three bookings that have been processed, the first update has succeeded, but the second and third have failed.